 Management believes that cash flows from operations, access to the credit and capital markets and our credit lines, on-hand cash and cash equivalents and our investments will provide adequate funds to support our operating, capital, and debt service requirements for the foreseeable future, our plans for acquisitions, further business expansion and restructuring-related initiatives.
+We expect total capital expenditures to be in the area of \$325 million in fiscal 2018.
 Future events, such as acquisitions or joint ventures, and other similar transactions may require additional capital.
 There can be no assurance that any such capital will be available to the Company on acceptable terms or at all.
-Our ability to fund working capital needs, planned capital expenditures, dividend payments and scheduled debt payments, as well as to comply with all of the financial covenants under our debt agreements, depends on future operating performance and cash flow, which in turn are subject to prevailing economic conditions and to financial, business and other factors, some of which are beyond the Company's control.
+Our ability to fund working capital needs, planned capital expenditures, depends on future operating performance and cash flow, which in turn are subject to prevailing economic conditions and to financial, business and other factors, some of which are beyond the Company's control.